Why can’t I trust the stats I see in my ad network account?

 And this information goes for all ad networks, but we’ll just talk about Google and Facebook in this example ...

 A user clicks your Facebook ad today, checks out your site, but does not convert.
-Three weeks from now they click your Google Ad and ultimately make a purchase.
+Five days from now they click your Google Ad and ultimately make a purchase.

-Let’s see what your stats look like three weeks from now when that sale actually occurs ...
+Let’s see what your stats look like five days from now when that sale actually occurs ...

 Facebook is going to show that you had 1 sale for whatever Facebook ad the user clicked today.